ajaydeepsingh/ajaydeepsingh.github.io/_pages/about.md

 title: About
 permalink: /about/
 ---
-Hi, I'm Ajay and I live in Atlanta, Georgia.
-I am a computer science major at  <a href="http://www.gatech.edu/"> Georgia Tech</a> with a primary interest in cybersecurity and networks.
-I have previously worked for the the Georgia Tech Cyber Security Department and most recently worked for <a href="http://www.mailchimp.com/"> MailChimp</a> as a Network Automation Intern.
+Hi, I'm Ajay and I live in Detroit, Michigan.
+I graduated with a degree in computer science from <a href="http://www.gatech.edu/"> Georgia Tech</a> with a primary concentration in cyber security and software development.
+I have previously worked for the the Georgia Tech Cyber Security Department, for <a href="http://www.mailchimp.com/"> MailChimp</a> as a Software Engineer Intern and most recently with <a href="https://corporate.ford.com/articles/products/ford-producing-ventilators-for-coronavirus-patients.html"> Ford </a>contributing to the production of 50,000 ventilators for FEMA use.

 Thanks for visiting my site!